Tyromer Asia 特力马亚洲

 Energy conserved from using TDP in tires (compared to new tire compound)

-Tyromer means:
+Tyromer Means:

 Reduced consumption of synthetic rubber